liqd/adhocracy3/docs/api/embed-api.rst

 Platform URL
     This is where the full adhocracy is available (as opposed to a widget).
-The term *platform* also refers to the complete set of functionality and navigation that sets the it apart from a mere widget.
+The term *platform* also refers to the complete set of functionality and navigation that sets it apart from a mere widget.

 Canonical URL
     Content can show up in different places (i.e. with different URLs),